bschollnick/QuickBBS/docs/design documents/thumbnails_design.md

 machine, even one with no Apple-specific acceleration installed at all.

-**What is its purpose?** Defines `ImageBackend`, the cross-platform PIL/Pillow backend — the fallback everywhere (§1.2), and on non-macOS systems the only backend used for images.
+**What is its purpose?** Defines `ImageBackend`, the cross-platform PIL/Pillow backend — the fallback everywhere (Section 1.2), and on non-macOS systems the only backend used for images.

 **`convert_image_for_format(img, output_format)`** — module-level function, reused by